Site icon Our Breathing Planet

 Adelie Penguin Distribution, Habitat, and Ecology

 Impressively, it holds a circumpolar distribution, thus being found around the entirety of the continent.
-The marvelous product of evolution’s also present on many of the surrounding islands.
-These include the South Orkneys, South Shetlands, and Scott Island, among others.
+The marvelous product of evolution’s also present on a multitude of the surrounding islands.
+These include the South Orkneys, South Shetlands, and Scott Island, among many others.

 Within this territory, however, the amazing bird displays a surprising versatility regarding its choice of habitat.
 It’s thus found in various types of terrain, from rocky coastlines to ice-free islands.
-Yet, certain key requirements remain that each of these locations must meet.
+Yet, certain key requirements remain that each of these locations must have to meet its approval.

-Though not ice-dependent like some other Antarctic species, they do rely on sea ice as a platform for foraging, resting, and molting.
+Though not completely ice-dependent like some other Antarctic species, they do rely on sea ice as a platform for their foraging, resting, and molting.
 The presence of this is therefore a necessity.
-While they spend much of their time on land, they also require easy access to open water.
+While individuals spend much of their time on land, they also require easy access to open water.

-Like all its relatives, the Adelie Penguin feeds as a carnivore.
-It mainly feeds on krill, fish, and squid.
-Its an expert hunter, using its streamlined body and flipper-like wings to navigate underwater and catch prey.
+Like all its relatives, the Adelie Penguin feeds entirely as a carnivore.
+It mainly consumes krill, fish, and squid.
+Its also an expert hunter, using its streamlined body and flipper-like wings to navigate underwater and catch prey.
 It also often forages in large groups, cooperatively herding prey.

-This particular penguin evolved a highly synchronized breeding cycle.
-It typically breeds in large colonies, where these form monogamous pairs and raise their chicks together.
-That’s why breeding colonies are established in areas with easy access to the ocean for foraging.
+This particular variety of penguin evolved a highly synchronized breeding cycle.
+It typically breeds in large colonies, where individuals form monogamous pairs and raise their chicks together.
+That’s why breeding colonies become established in areas with easy access to the ocean for foraging.

-In turn, the beautiful animal sadly faces its own share of predators.
-From the air, these include such species as skuas and south polars skuas.
-Numerous aquatic predators, including powerful leopard seals and killer whales also pose serious theats to the animal.
+In turn, the beautiful animal sadly faces its own share of natural predators.
+From the air, these threats include such species as skuas and south polar skuas.
+Numerous aquatic predators, including powerful leopard seals and killer whales also pose serious theats to the enthralling animal.

 Species Sharing Its Range